outcoldman/docker-splunk-cluster/README.md

 - Does not require KVStore.
 - Does not require Splunk Web.
 - Does not require Indexing.
+- Does not require DMC app.

 - `INIT_ADD_UDP_PORT` - add listening on port defined with this variable, sets `connection_host = dns`,
     `index = splunkcluster` and register this as a service in consul with name `syslog`.

+##### DMC

+- Does not require KVStore.
+- Require Splunk Web.
+- Does not require Indexing.
+- Require DMC app.

+> TODO: dashboards are not configured

 #### Files listing in image